Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets: Fractional Fock space

 Hence, $\mathcal F$ can be seen as the reproducing kernel Hilbert space with reproducing kernel given by

-The Fock space links to quantum mechanics through the Schr\"odinger equation which describes the evolution of the state of the system by means of the Hamiltonian.
-In this space the momentum $P$ and position $Q$ operators, which describe the observables, and are related by canonical commutation relations as well as by duality.
-The Fock space is the unique Hilbert space of entire functions in which the momentum operator coincides with the classic derivative while the position operator is the multiplicative operator.
+Furthermore, the Fock space is the unique Hilbert space of entire functions in which the momentum operator coincides with the classic derivative while the position operator is the multiplicative operator.
 This establishes a framework for other similar characterizations of spaces of analytic functions such as the Hardy space and Dirichlet space which was done in previous work (N. Alpay~\cite{2}).

-Here we are interested in the Fock space related to our G-L derivative, which we are going to introduce next.
-Although $\varphi$ is an entire function with complex coefficients, in the following we additionally assume $\varphi$ to have positive coefficients, that is, $\varphi_n >0, ~\forall n,$ in order to ensure positivity of the measure.
+Here we are interested in the Fock space related to our GL derivative, which we are going to introduce next.
+Although $\varphi$ is an entire function with complex coefficients, in the following we additionally assume $\varphi$ to have positive coefficients, that is, $\varphi_n >0$ for all $n,$ in order to ensure positivity of the measure.
 In fact, it will allow us to obtain a probability measure similar to the classic case.